 13 New Year’s Resolutions for Writers

-If you’re in the habit of making New Year’s Resolutions, which I’m not particularly fond of — but if you must — then here are 13 potential changes to consider for the New Year, especially if you’re a writer:
+If you’re in the habit of making New Year’s Resolutions, which I’m not particularly fond of, but if you must make them, here are 13 changes to consider for the New Year, especially if you’re a writer.

 - Write what you’re called to write.
 Your job is not to pander or entertain.
 It’s to create, to share stuff from the soul as you are moved.
 If others are moved, well, then that is merely coincidental.
 Consider it “gravy.”
 Your job is to write.
 Leave the results to the readers.

 - Tell the truth.
 No matter what, regardless of what is at stake, we must write what is true — true to us and true to the world.
 Anything deviating from that standard is a farce.

 - Write from the heart.
 Nothing stirs up the emotions of a reader quite like writing that comes straight from the heart.
 So don’t hold back now.
 This is the year where you show all your scars.

 - Don’t take yourself so seriously.
 Good writing is funny.
 It makes the reader laugh.
 If all you’re writing is the facts without bits of fun thrown in, you’re acting like a reporter, not a writer.
 Which is fine, unless you’re called to create something that tests the boundaries of the status quo.
 In that case, you better start having fun.

 - Try a new genre.
 Are you a business advice writer?
 Try memoir.
 A novelist?
 Consider writing a journalism piece.
 Whatever you are comfortable with will ultimately cause your art to stagnate.
 So honor your calling as a creative and test the boundaries a little.
 Push yourself and see how you grow.